lxtGH/SFSegNets/README.md

 opencv-python

 ## Pretrained models and Trained CKPTs
-Please download the pretrained models and put them into the pretrained_models dir.
+Please download the pretrained models and put them into the pretrained_models dir on the root of this repo.

 ### pretrained imagenet models